adalpari/adalpari.github.io/_posts/2018-10-16-android-testing-introduction.md

 And last but not least, let's see how test are organised in Android.
 When we create an Android applications, along with some configuration files, a source folder is also created in _/appName/src/main/java/package_structure_.
 In addition to this, we can create two types of tests in two different folders (we will see how they are created automatically by the IDE):

-- _/appName/src/test/java/package_structure_: these test will run over java virtual machine.
-So, we will test here classes that use only pure Java code.
+- _/appName/src/test/java/package_structure_: these test will run over Java virtual machine.
+So, we will test here classes that use only pure Java (or Kotlin) code.
 We won't include here any test that contains Android code.
 - _/appName/src/androidTest/java/package_structure_: these tests need an Android emulator or physical device to run with.
 So, we will include here all tests containing any Android code (also non-UI Android tests that need objects like _Context, Android resources and so on_).

 Note: to follow good practise, tests should be included in the same package structure than its tested classes.